-Surrey County Council, in partnership with the Governing Body of St. Mary's C of E Junior School and the Southwark Diocesan Board of Education, is proposing that Downs Way School and St. Mary's C of E Junior School amalgamate to become one primary school from 1 September 2018, admitting pupils from 4 to 11 years of age.
-The amalgamated school would have an intake of 60 pupil places in Year R, in line with the intake of Downs Way School.
+Surrey County Council and the Governing Body of St. Mary's C of E Junior School (Oxted) are proposing to amalgamate Downs Way School and St. Mary's C of E Junior School, effective from 1 September 2018.
+In order to achieve this, the following three related measures are proposed as linked proposals: